abinashpun/e1039-data-mgt_Abi/README.md

 # e1039-data-mgt
-Intended for developing the method of automatic submission of grid jobs for decodedd data.
+Intended for developing the method of automatic submission of grid jobs for decoded data.

 ```
 renew_proxy.sh